The Bone Witch by Rin Chupeco (The Bone Witch, #1)

 Overall I love this book and I'm very excited to read the sequel.
 I keep trying to describe more things I liked and I'm stymied by the spoilery nature of most of them.

-CWs for verbal abuse, death.
+CW for sexism, verbal abuse, betrayal, death, major character death.